 For me, the answer was quite complicated.

-Like that steel ball inside a pinball machine, the question continued to bounce around in my head.
+Like that steel ball inside that pinball machine, the question continued to bounce around in my head.
 Every time the question hit a bumper, it didn’t seem right.
 So, it bounced around in there from bumper to bumper for the next several weeks.

 You see, if I settled on the fact that he was now in eternity with Jesus… well, that just didn’t seem fair.
 I mean, once again – I’m getting the short end of the stick.
 He’s with Jesus.
 And he’s left me with two grieving sons, my own broken heart and a huge mess.
 I was mad.
 Which I think I may have mentioned earlier.
 Since I work at a church, I move things to help people find Jesus.
 It’s what I do 8 hours a day/40 hours a week.
 And yet, picturing this particular soul heaven bound was just too much for me.